Sparse Lerner operators in infinite dimensions: Introduction

-The collection of operator-valued weights satisfying $(\ref{A2cond})$ will be denoted by $\A^{\S}_{2}$ and in cace $\S=\Dy$, we obtain the collection of dyadic Muckenhoupt $A_{2}$-weights, denoted by $\A_2$.
-In our setting, we will either take $\S \subset \Dy$ to be a sparse collection or $\S=\Dy$.
-Another important class of weights for our purposes, is the collection of operator-valued dyadic $A_{\infty}$-weights.
-An operator-valued weight $W$ is said to belong to $\A_{\infty}$, if and only if the scalar weight $w_{e}$ in \eqref{Scweight} satisfies the dyadic Fujii-Wilson $A_{\infty}$-condition in (\ref{sAinf}), uniformly in $e\in \Hil$.
-In that case, we set the dyadic $\A_{\infty}$-constant to be
+Note that if $\S= \Dy$, then we retain the collection of dyadic Muckenhoupt $A_{2}$-weights wrt $\mu$, denoted by $\A_2(\mu)$.
+Another important class of weights for our purposes, will be the collection of operator-valued dyadic $A_{\infty}$-weights.
+An operator-valued weight $W$ is said to belong to $\A_{\infty}(\mu)$, if for every $ e\in \Hil$ the scalar weights $w_{e}$ in \eqref{Scweight} satisfy the dyadic Fujii-Wilson $A_{\infty}(\mu)$-condition: